m0t9/mathExpr_bot/README.md

 Use `/help` in bot's personal chat to get full list of supportable symbols.

-# 🧰 I want to run in by myself!
+# 🧰 I want to run it by myself!

 Go to [releases](https://github.com/m0t9/mathExpr_bot/releases) and download `.jar` executable file.